yanakoyo/da_net_promoter_score/README.md

 # da_net_promoter_score

-Looking for differences in loyalty in different groups
+Finding differences of loyalty level between groups of clients of a telecom company.